-I am Amanda Rose and am a completely unexpected weight loss success story.
+I am Amanda Rose, 50 years old, and a completely unexpected weight loss success story.
 I was running around my property in the Giant Sequoia National Monument of California (actually, I was hobbling around, limping with a knee injury and weighing 280 pounds), minding my own business, foraging for herbs and wild plants (when I could given that hobbling issue), and never in my life imagined I would have so many people locally and in internetland interested in what I am eating.

 Really, I’ve eaten some pretty cool things, like nettle leaf soup and elderberry cheesecake, and I definitely had people interested in that.
 But never on God’s Green Earth did I ever imagine that people would be interested in what I was eating because… wait for it…. (my own mind is completely blown)… I lost 140 pounds and weigh less than I have ever weighed as an adult (or even as a teen).

 I progressed from 280 pounds to being able to walk at about 230 pounds, to getting down to my adult “fighting weight” of 170 pounds, to a trim 140ish.

 What???
 Really, who knew.
 It’s completely ridiculous how well this whole weight loss thing has gone.
 I shake my head daily.
 Here’s why: